 More seriously, many motorcyclists are wearing cameras to protect themselves from bad drivers.
-Filming in public is completely legal and good quality video footage can be an important piece of evidence if you are involved in any kind of accident or confrontation on the roads.
+Filming in public is completely legal, and good-quality video footage can be an important piece of evidence if you are involved in an accident or confrontation on the roads.

-If you are ready to buy and just want a quick sanity check before pulling the trigger, then check out the comparison chart below for the best motorbike helmet cams in each category.
+If you are ready to buy and want a quick sanity check before pulling the trigger, check the comparison chart below for the best motorbike helmet cams in each category.

 1080p: 1080 horizontal lines of vertical resolution.
-Basically this will provide the same quality of picture as a standard high definition TV.
+This will provide the same quality of picture as a standard high-definition TV.

 Memory Card: This is used to store your recorded video.

 WiFi: Allows you to connect the camera to your computer wirelessly for retrieving video.

 Voice Commands: Control the camera using voice prompts

 Best For Quality – GoPro HERO8 Action Camera

 This is by far the most expensive camera on the list.
 It produces stunning, high-resolution images and can film up to 4K HD at 60fps, which ensures silky-smooth playback.